R-JG/Scheduler--Old/README.md

 Design solution for multiple events overlapping on the calendar:
 The events will only ever take up the same strip of space on each date square.
 If there are multiple events in one date, there will be coloured blocks stacked in horizontal series.
+-
+Alternate:
+Strips of events on each calendar row will be skewed indicating the multiple different events.
+One will be able to scroll through the strips, changing their z-index.
+Maybe the default appearance of the strips could be a slightly spread out card deck look, just showing enough to indicate the events on the day, and mousing over could fan them out.
+The fewer columns taken up by a strip (the greater the distance between col start and col end), the higher the z-index of the strip, i.e. longer strips will be more anchored to the bottom of the row.

 _______________
 Day view: